H.

 The Goal:

-Showcase the amount of visitors booked on certain day on the booking calendar to let visitors having knowledge about if certain day is crowded or not.
+Showcase the amount of visitors booked on certain day on a booking calendar to let visitors having knowledge about if certain day is crowded or not.
 Besides, there would also be some exhibition and artwork information on exhibition page.

 Responsibilities: